electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 Black optics and black optics plus packages will be options.
 Same with tinted windows and a panoramic roof.

-There will be wheel options from 19" to 22" to choose from.
+There will be wheel options from 19 to 22 inches.

 ## Interior